saltyorg/docs/docs/sandbox/apps/sshwifty.md

 ## What is it?

-[Sshwifty](https://github.com/nirui/sshwifty){: target=_blank rel="noopener noreferrer" } is an SSH and Telnet connector made for the Web.
+[Sshwifty](https://github.com/nirui/sshwifty) is an SSH and Telnet connector made for the Web.
 It can be deployed on your computer or server to provide SSH and Telnet access interface for any compatible (standard) web browser.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|